CypherKTS/CypherKTS/README.md

 ## Contact

 https://www.linkedin.com/in/uzair-k-471b5b359/
-🌍 Based in Midwest, USA
+🌍 Based in the USA